-Research: Skye Roots research service is affordable, whether to expand your understanding of your own family tree or as a present for a friend or relative.
+Research: Skye Roots research service is an affordable way to expand your understanding of your own or a friend or relative’s family tree.

 Skye Kin: The Skye Kin archive covers the parishes of Duirinish and Bracadale in north & west Skye and is now held by Skye Roots.

 Norma published her book “Raasay: the Island and its People” in 2002, which traces the history of one of Scotland’s most beautiful islands from the medieval period right through to the 20th century.